0xNeit/ME-Minting-Bot-Windows/README.md

     `seedPhrase` --> your phantom wallet passphrase (Careful do not share this key)

     `password` --> A password for your wallet

+   I'll advise you create a fresh wallet from https://cointool.app/ if this is your first time

 ---
 4. Open CMD and go to directory